Treatment algorithm

 treatment of the underlying cause

-Patients with hypogonadism due to a nongonadal illness should have treatment of the underlying cause.
-For instance, obesity is a common cause of hypogonadism, which may be reversed by lifestyle intervention.
+Men with physiologically suppressed gonadotropins and testosterone concentrations due to a nongonadal illness should receive treatment of the underlying cause.
+For instance, obesity is a common cause of nongonadal illness, which may be reversed by lifestyle intervention.

 testosterone therapy